smiakchilo/aem-crash-course/lessons/2.8/part1.md

     return text;
 });
 ```
-And to get our object in HTL file, we will use data-sly-use like that:
+And to get our object in the HTL file, we will use data-sly-use like that:
 ```html
 <div data-sly-use.text=”text.js”>
     <h1>Title: ${text.title}</h1>